nm-l2tp/NetworkManager-l2tp/README.md

     make

 The default ./configure settings aren't reasonable and should be explicitly overridden with ./configure arguments.
-In the configure examples below, for your needs, you may need to change the `--with-pppd-plugin-dir` value to an appropriate directory that exists, similarly `--with-nm-ipsec-nss-dir` may need to be set to the Libreswan NSS database location if it is not located in `/var/lib/ipsec/nss`.
+In the configure examples below, if you have pppd < 2.5.0 you may need to use `--with-pppd-plugin-dir` and set it to an appropriate directory that exists, similarly `--with-nm-ipsec-nss-dir` may need to be set to the Libreswan NSS database location if it is not located in `/var/lib/ipsec/nss`.
 The `--enable-libreswan-dh2` switch can be used with libreswan < 3.30 or libreswan packages built with `USE_DH2=true` i.e. have